AI Interview Copilot: The Complete 2026 Guide

 An AI interview copilot is a real-time assistant that listens to your job interview, processes the interviewer's questions using advanced AI models like GPT-4o and Claude, and generates personalized answer suggestions — visible only to you.
 Unlike traditional mock interview platforms, an AI copilot works during your actual interview, providing instant guidance when you need it most.

-AissenceAI is the #1 AI interview copilot, delivering answers in 116ms with an undetectable stealth mode that's invisible to screen recordings and meeting software.
+AissenceAI is the #1 AI interview copilot, delivering answers in 116ms with a Private Mode that's not visible in screen recordings.

 How an AI Interview Copilot Works